UVM, Fundacion de Libertad stand together with Haiti

 Batey Libertad featured in new documentary

 A new documentary by Fleischer Films entitled “Cane & Able: Hope in Hispaniola” highlights both the community gardening and HIV/AIDS prevention education projects at Batey Libertad.
 The film explores the legacy and current conditions of bateyes in the Dominican Republic, communities originally developed as work camps in Dominican sugar plantations for Haitian migrants.
 The two projects highlighted at Batey Libertad have grown out of collaborations between the community, the University of Vermont, and non-governmental organizations working in the Dominican Republic.
-The first project has developed with University of Vermont students and faculty and the NGO Seeds of Self Reliance, a group working in the DR and Haiti on building “community through gardening”.
-A second project, also a collaboration with the University of Vermont, grew out of a pilot project with the international NGO Grassroot Soccer.
-Today, “Futbol para la Vida” is an HIV/AIDS prevention education program based at Batey Libertad and working through a network of schools, NGOs, and communities in the Valverde and Puerto Plata provinces.
+The first project developed with University of Vermont students and faculty and the NGO Seeds of Self Reliance, a group working in the DR and Haiti on building “community through gardening”.
+To view a clip about the origins of the community farm, click on the YouTube video below.

 December 6, 2009 at 12:46 pm 2 comments